Hair loss is a common — but usually temporary — side effect of some cancer treatments. Discover more about chemo hair loss and how to manage it.

 For many people, it can be distressing.
-If you find it difficult to cope with hair loss or other aspects of treatment, consider joining an online or in-person support group for people with cancer.
+If you find it difficult to cope with hair loss or other aspects of your treatment, consider joining an online or in-person support group for people with cancer.
 This will give you the opportunity to talk about your experiences and learn from others who are facing similar challenges.

-For example, the Look Good, Feel Better program offers free workshops and other resources to help people with cancer learn about wigs, cosmetics, skin care, and other topics.
+For example, the Look Good Feel Better program offers free workshops and other resources to help people with cancer learn about topics, such as wigs, cosmetics, and skin care.

 Hair loss is a common side effect of many chemotherapy regimens, but there are ways to manage it.
-Talk to your cancer care team about whether you can expect to experience hair loss as a result of your treatment.
+Talk with your cancer care team about whether you can expect to experience hair loss as a result of your treatment.

 If it’s an expected side effect, you can consider how you want to handle it.
 You might decide to try a short haircut, look into using scalp cooling caps, or start the process of choosing a wig.